Code-Institute-Submissions/interactive_stream_two_on_the_fly_recipe_search/README.md

 ### Functionality
-This is a multipage website built using a Bootstrap framework for responsive layout.
+This is a single page website/application built using a Bootstrap framework for responsive layout.
 There is a clean sidebar which functions very well as a clear and user friendly filtering system.
 A hamburger menu appears on this when collapses and this animates into an X when open using a combination of CSS and Jquery.

 The main purpose of this site is to enable the user to easily search for a recipe using a single ingredient.
 The search bar therefore takes pride of place at the top of the page under the logo.